cis198-2016s/homework/hw03/README.md

     println!("{}", elt);
 }
 ```

+    * You're going to need named lifetimes here!
+To start, you have to
+      implement `impl<'a, T> IntoIterator for &'a BST<T>`.

   * Finally, we'll move on to [TMLL 3.6][], `IterMut`.
 You know what you need
     to do.